anrayliu/pyvidplayer2/documentation.md

 ## Parameters
  - ```path: str | bytes``` - Path to video file.
 Supports almost all file types such as mkv, mp4, mov, avi, 3gp, etc. Can also provide the video in bytes (see ```as_bytes``` below).
 If streaming from Youtube (see ```youtube``` below), provide the URL here.
- - ```chunk_size: int | float``` - How much audio is extracted at a time, in seconds.
+ - ```chunk_size: float``` - How much audio is extracted at a time, in seconds.
 Increasing this value will slow the initial loading of video, but is necessary to prevent stuttering.
 Recommended to keep over 60 if streaming from Youtube (see ```youtube``` below).
  - ```max_threads: int``` - Maximum number of chunks that can be extracted at any given time.
 Do not change if streaming from Youtube (see ```youtube``` below).
  - ```max_chunks: int``` - Maximum number of chunks allowed to be extracted and reserved.
 Do not change if streaming from Youtube (see ```youtube``` below).
  - ```subs: pyvidplayer2.Subtitles``` - Pass a ```Subtitles``` object here for the video to display subtitles.